bjoern-hempel/js-analysis/README.md

 ##### 1.3.1.1 "Change" example:

-The following example applies the calculation to the first matrix (`matrix1`).
+The following example applies the calculation to the first vector (`vector1`).

 ```javascript
 /* create two matrices */